mxm/yoka/README.md

 py-bench
 ========

-py-bench is a framework for running benchmarks on PaaS services.
+py-bench is a framework for running performance tests on PaaS services.
 Currently, only Google Compute Engine is supported but py-bench can be extended to support other PaaS providers.

-With py-bench, you can define cluster suites which benchmark a set of experiments.
+With py-bench, you can define cluster suites which performance test a set of experiments.
 Experiments depend on systems which can be started along with the experiments.
 Right now, py-bench supports HDFS and Flink as configurable systems.

 Install
 -------